C#

 Microsoft, Redmond, Washington, United States

-C# is a high-level, object-oriented programming language used primarily on the .NET platform.
+C# is a high-level, statically typed, object-oriented programming language developed for the .NET platform.

 According to our data, C# is the third most popular programming language on the web.